Time and the Trickster

 "It'll be alright," the Doctor told her gently.
 "Apep is dead now, he can't ever hurt anyone again."

-"I know," Rose said with a nod.
+"I know," Rose replied with a nod.
 "But he did a lot of damage."

 "You can't change that," the Doctor reminded her.
 "But I know the feeling."

 Rose looked up at him and nodded a moment later.
-"I know you do," she said softly.
+"I know you do," she sighed softly.

 "Right then Rose," the Doctor said clapping his hand together as he moved away from her.
 "Off you go then."

-"Until next time Rose Tyler," the Doctor returned, sounding a little out of breath which made Rose smile.
+"Until next time Rose Tyler," the Doctor returned, sounding a little out of breath which made Rose smile smugly.

 She gave herself a few moments to properly take in the sight before she pulled out her mobile phone and checked the date.
 It was two weeks before she had gone to Egypt and three weeks before she was due back at Cambridge.

 She was tempted of course to call the Egyptian Unit branch, the death of Colonel Mostapha and the others could be prevented….
 Only Rose also knew that they couldn't be prevented.
+She couldn't change her own history.
 Shaking her head, Rose forced the idea from her head and decided to focus on her present.
 She'd enjoy Greece for two weeks and deal with the aftermath of Apep when she was back in synch with UNIT.
-She glanced back at the acropolis and then down towards the city and then back towards the ruins.
+Rose glanced back at the acropolis and then down towards the city and then back towards the ruins.
 She wasn't really that cold anyway Rose decided as she started walking up towards the ruins.

 Two days later Rose was sitting on a bench in the agora with a new sketchpad in her hands drawing the acropolis.
 Next to her was a container of chips from a small stand that she'd located in the tourist district.
 She'd paid way too much for them, but at the moment she really didn't care as ate another one.
+They weren't as good as home, but still lovely.
 The area was quiet and peaceful since January wasn't the major tourist season and the locals found the 55 degree weather on the cold side.
 Rose herself was dressed in a new t-shirt with a hoodie that she'd picked up the day before while hostel hunting.

-"Excuse me," a warm voice said behind her.
+"Excuse me," a warm voice called behind her.